Mountlake Terrace station: History

-The parking garage at Mountlake Terrace Transit Center was dedicated on February 20, 2009, and opened three days later.
-It includes 32 solar panels on its facade and was built with recycled materials; the garage also has glass art created by local high school students under the direction of artist Jerry Newcomb.
-Construction of the freeway flyer stop, located in the median of Interstate 5, began two months later and was funded by Sound Transit.
+Mountlake Terrace Transit Center was dedicated on February 20, 2009, and opened three days later with two bays for bus routes.
+The parking garage was built with recycled materials and includes two elevators, 32 solar panels on its façade, and a stream that was daylighted during construction.
+It also has glass art created by local high school students under the direction of artist Jerry Newcomb.
+The existing surface lot to the east of the bus bays was later refurbished using funding from the American Recovery and Reinvestment Act of 2009.
+Construction of the freeway flyer stop, named the Mountlake Terrace Freeway Station, began in May 2009 and cost $35.4 million with funding primarily from Sound Transit as part of the regional transit system.
 It opened on March 20, 2011, and served by Sound Transit Express and Community Transit commuter routes connecting Snohomish County to Downtown Seattle.
-The median flyer stop was first proposed in a 1996 report by Sound Transit and WSDOT; it would serve buses and could be converted into a light rail station.
-Both facilities were constructed with eventual use by Link light rail in mind; an extension into Snohomish County on either Interstate 5 or State Route 99 was approved by voters in the 2008 Sound Transit 2 funding package.
+The median flyer stop was first proposed in a 1996 report by Sound Transit and WSDOT to serve buses without leaving the freeway's high-occupancy vehicle lanes.
+It sustained fire damage on April 21, 2026, when a car crashed into the northbound concrete elevator shaft and caught fire; the sole occupant, a 43-year-old male from Ferndale, was declared dead at the scene by emergency response crews.